mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 ## AUTOMATED ATTACK CRAFT

 A light and fast fighter, the automated attack craft is an armored flying wing with a set of gun mountings attached to an intelligent computer.
 The AAC is capable of being programmed to fulfil any mission required of it.
-It is a favourite of planetary navies which, for whatever reason, are unable to produce their own pilots.
+It is a favorite of planetary navies which, for whatever reason, are unable to produce their own pilots.

 Assault FighterAssault Fighter TonsTons Price (MCr)Price (MCr)